msdevno/hol-oss-devops/004-docker-setup.md

 In this lab we will configure a Docker machine to use it in our HOL-DEVOPS project.

 ### 4.1.1 Requerimients
-You must to have the Azure account mentioned in Lab 01.
+All the requerimients listed in Lab 1.

 ## 4.2 Setting up the Linux Machine in Azure